jchambers2012/3-Zone---5-Channel-Bus-Sensor-Hub/README.md

 - 3v3 - X - Common Power 3v from NodeMCU
 - SCL - X - I2C Bus Clock
 - SDA - X - I2C Bus Data

+###### FROM POWER SUPPLY Header
+- 12v - X - 12v from power supply used for sensors.
+Can be briged to 5v if long distance is not required
+- 5v  - X - 5v from power supply used for NodeMCU and (optional) LCD display
+- GND - X - Common ground